maxdekrieger/wow-csv-from-db2s/README.md

 DB2 files are the client side databases containing data about items, NPCs, environment, world and a lot more.

-This repository contains the raw DB2 files and the version in which they are converted to CSV for efficient use by WoW meta tooling.
+This repository contains the raw DB2 files their respective CSV version efficient use by WoW meta tooling.

-# Acknowledgement
+# Acknowledgements

 This repository would not be possible without the following tools: